Kotrmi/Kotrmi/README.md

 ### Hi 👋

 I'm a Canadian Software engineer student.
-I really like OOP and software design and Retro Game.
+I really like OOP and software design.

 These days im working on learning more about OOP design and how to make